4 Popular ERP Implementation Strategies: Finding the Best Approach

 What Companies Parallel Deployment Works Well For:

-Parallel deployment implementation works best for companies with critical functions that must operate 24/7 without downtime.
-It is also well suited for companies going through mergers or acquisitions where each new entity may be using different systems than other recent acquisitions.
+It is also well-suited for companies going through mergers or acquisitions, where each new entity may be using different systems than those of other recent acquisitions.

 Parallel Deployment Security Considerations:

 Security risks are very low for a parallel ERP rollout.
-Both systems will operate at total capacity with full security measures.
+Both systems will operate at full capacity with all security measures in place.
 Since the systems will have minimal integrations, there should be no vulnerable access points.
-You can keep running your regular security and ransomware education programs, with additions for security features in the new system.

-4. Hybrid Software Deployment Approach
+5. Hybrid Software Deployment Approach

-A hybrid deployment is just what it sounds like: picking and choosing the different elements of other strategies that work best for your business.
-For example, you may decide to rollout the accounting module of your ERP system before tackling HR.
 After that, you might phase in the rest of the company based on individual ERP modules or launch all other departments once you’ve ironed out all the kinks from the first two units.

-Another option could be to launch several specific modules all at once and slowly phase in additional modules over time.
 The gray area is that most ERP deployment strategies will be a bit of a hybrid since your software partner will (and should) customize your deployment to suit your specific needs and goals.

 Hybrid Deployment Pros: